ekohe/llm_conductor/VISION_USAGE.md

 # Vision/Multimodal Usage Guide

 This guide explains how to use vision/multimodal capabilities with LLM Conductor.
-Vision support is available for Claude (Anthropic), GPT (OpenAI), OpenRouter, and Z.ai clients.
+Vision support is available for Claude (Anthropic), GPT (OpenAI), Gemini (Google), OpenRouter, and Z.ai clients.

 ## Quick Start